ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 Below are more details about each query and the corresponding findings.
 </blockquote>

-<b>The first query</b> was used to identify which client IPs accessed the domain name, and the count events per source IP, regardless of how it resolved (`sourcetype=stream:*`).
+<b>The first query</b>

+This query was used to identify which client IPs accessed the domain name, and the count events per source IP, regardless of how it resolved (`sourcetype=stream:*`).
 This search focused on hostname-based activity across multiple Stream sourcetypes (`sourcetype=stream:*`), capturing a broad view of traffic involving the domain (including DNS and HTTP Host header references).

 <p align="left">
   <img src="images/splunk-cyber-kill-chain-investigation-13.png?raw=true&v=2"